 It's Time to GetNstep and SOAR!

 Nicole Horston hails from Mansfield, OH.
-One of her fondest memories of being unstoppable was earning the title, Miss Black Mansfield 1990.
+One of her fondest memories of being unstoppable was earning the title of Miss Black Mansfield in 1990.
 Upon high school commencement, Horston received a BS in Education from The Ohio State University and met her husband of 25 years, Antwan L. Horston.
 Nicole received her M.Ed. in Education Administration from Ashland University and an M.Ed. in Curriculum & Instruction from the Franciscan University of Steubenville.
 Committed to inner-city schools, Mrs. Horston developed a love for helping her pupils, pre-service teachers, and fellow educators become the best version of themselves.
-Nicole's extensive research on closing the student achievement gap led to a “Teacher of the Year" nomination in 2011, and several accolades from her state.
+Nicole's extensive research on closing the student achievement gap led to a "Teacher of the Year" nomination in 2011 and several accolades from her state.
 In 2012, her school district honored Horston with a Certificate of Appreciation for saving a colleague's life.

 Fibromyalgia won the match, but not the war.
 As a result of her struggle, Nicole learned to embrace her reality and enjoy the subtleties of life.
 Additionally, coming face-to-face with a career coming to an end, the feeling that her life was over, and wrestling with the attitude, “Where do I start from here?” deepens her desire to support and further women who have suffered a similar quandary.
 Forging onward, Nicole created the Shades of You Series to offer a nonjudgmental platform that will enlighten and empower women who feel as if life has dealt them a deadly blow.
 Still, they possess the desire to heal themselves and rise better than ever.